Belt’s 4 RBIs, Posey HR carry Giants past Orioles 8-2

 TRAINER’S ROOM

-Giants: RHP Trevor Gott (right forearm strain) should be ready to come off the IL on Tuesday, Bochy said. ...
-LHP Travis Bergen (shoulder strain) will need two or three rehab outings before the team considers taking him off the IL, Bochy said.
-Bergen has not pitched since May 17.
+Giants: Posey tweaked his right hamstring and will be rested Sunday. ...
+Pitching coach Curt Young was hospitalized Friday night to have his knee drained of infection.
+He will remain hospitalized through the weekend. ...
+RHP Trevor Gott (right forearm strain) should be ready to come off the IL on Tuesday, Bochy said.

-Orioles: OF-1B Mark Trumbo, who’s recovering from right knee surgery, was 3 for 13 with a double in three rehab games with Class AA Bowie through Friday.
+Orioles: OF-1B Mark Trumbo, who’s recovering from right knee surgery, was 3 for 13 with a double in three rehab games with Double-A Bowie through Friday.
+He has yet to play consecutive days.

 UP NEXT